ofcyln/frontmen-assignment/README.md

 * Used `localStorage` to store user's favorite jokes with a key:value pair namely `favoriteJokes` and an array of favorites joke objects.
 Also, localStorage used to store `token`.

 * Whenever a user enters to the `Jokes` page, an asynchronous `HTTP GET request` runs for `http://api.icndb.com/jokes/random/AMOUNT` API.
 I added a `refresh jokes button` for showing to the user a new set of jokes - ten at a time.
 The joke response from API was including `&quot;` text nodes instead of `'` sign.
 When I get jokes from API, I passed the response to map method for replacing `&quot;` text node to `'`.
+Then refactored the code by adding `[innerHTML]` in the template which decodes HTML entity to the string.

 * There is an option to add/remove joke to the `Favorites` page.
 Used an empty and a full heart font-icon button to handle this interaction.
 To handle the state of the heart icons, I extended JokeResponse interface with `active: boolean` property.
 With this state, I integrated a custom made CSS3 tooltip to show a user the state of the joke -add/remove.